rpatterson/nOrg/doc/design.rst

 nodes formatted as `MIME messages`_
     Each node formatted as one `MIME message`_.

+node identity through the `Message-Id field`_
+    Each node has an identity that is constant throughout it's life allowing it to be edited, moved, or otherwise mutated across time without losing it's unique history.
+The `Message-Id field`_ field is used to store this identity as per the standard.
+Since nodes may be created from emails, care must be taken to correct ``Message-Id``s from email clients that don't create securely unique ids.

 node fields and properties are `MIME header fields`_
     Fields used by the core software should re-use standard header